Discover Aotearoa New Zealand's incredible underwater landscapes with these top diving and snorkelling spots.

 Kaikōura(opens in new window) is a very special place - the unique coastline where the mountains meet the sea are truly a sight to behold, and its cold waters are full of remarkable amounts of biodiversity.
 On a dive here, you will be able to experience kelp forests, octopus, stingray, and a variety of native fish species.

-If you are adventurous, join the Shore Diving experience at Daves’ Diving Kaikōura(opens in new window), which will have you climbing over rocks and exploring underwater, occassionally with seals.
+If you are adventurous, join the Shore Diving experience at Daves’ Diving Kaikōura(opens in new window), which will have you climbing over rocks and exploring underwater, occasionally with seals.
 Swimming with New Zealand fur seals in the shallow bays of the beautiful Kaikōura Peninsula really is an experience that you don't want to miss.
 You can even snorkel around the rugged waters and get a closer look at kelp forests and shoals or fish as they pass by.
 Keep your eyes peeled for the orcas, dolphins and whales that often frequent these parts!

 The Coromandel Peninsula is a major attraction for divers and snorkellers, with an abundance of spots.